Build and deployment

 By default the build is cross-compiling for ARM, but the sources are also structured so they can be copied to the board and built there.

-ppwebgui is a standalone executable like ppscpi, not a pptool symlink mode.
-It is built by make -C c++ ppwebgui and is included in the normal build and copy targets.
+ppwebgui and pllcalc are standalone executables like ppscpi, not pptool symlink modes.
+They are included in the normal build and copy targets.

 The C++ side also participates in clock configuration.
 The FPGA wrapper and PLL helper classes can reconfigure the internal PLLs and switch the active streamer clock source, so clocking should be thought of as a hardware/software boundary rather than a purely RTL concern.